mayamarko/Amsterdam/README.md

 You can sort the pois by rank and select pois by categories.
 When choosing poi to add to favorites you need to press on the empty heart and to cancel press on the full heart.
 After pressing on empty heart select in the top of the page the button 'favorites' that has number on it.
-You will be redirected to the 'My POIS' page where you can decide which poi on the cart to save permanently.
+You will be redirected to 'My POIS' page where you can decide which poi on the cart to save permanently.
 After a poi has been saved, a registered user have the option to add review, delete it from his saved.
 In addition, a registered user can order the presented poi in selected order using the arrows buttons.